oxidist/oxidist.github.io/_posts/2021-04-30-Class-number.md

 # Introduction
 Recently, I came across a theorem which relates unique factorisation in a ring to the value of a certain $$\zeta$$ function.
 It also helps in determining whether the ring has unique factorisation if you can calculate the value of that $$\zeta$$ function.[^0]

-I was quite impressed by this extraordinary connection between algebra and analysis, and wrote a short note on it.
+I was quite impressed by this extraordinary connection between algebra and analysis, and wrote a short note on it for two of my friends which is reproduced here.

 [^0]: And you don't need to have an exact value either, sometimes you can even approximate it.